 Once approval is received from the government the applicant must maintain a minimum deposit amount in a Malaysian Bank of 300,000 MYR if <50 years old and 150,000 MYR if you are >50 years old.

-The duration of the visa is for a full 10 years with no minimum residency requirements inside Malaysia.
-At the end of the 10 year period the visa is renewable.
+Furthermore, the duration of the visa is for a full 10 years with no minimum residency requirements inside Malaysia.
+Additionally, at the end of the 10 year period the visa is renewable.

 - Malaysia is is an Islamic country with Islamic values.

 - It is extremely hot and humid during certain times of year